-If the symbol contains a static text element and is embedded in this element as text,
+If the symbol contains a static text element and is embedded in this element as text, then this text:

 - Is scaled in the Editor - Is not scaled in Runtime

 This only applies to symbols.
 Embedded text is neither scaled in the Editor nor in Runtime in all arrangements.